Some Optimizations on Detecting Gravitational Wave Using Convolutional Neural Network: Conclusions and discussions

+However, the principle of the CNN indicates that there exists more error in estimating parameter $t_0$ in GW model of equation (\ref{Equ:GW_Model}), the occurrence time of a GW in a data steam, than any other parameter.
+This error comes from the time translation invariance effect of the pooling operation.
+The time translation invariance effect means that a small change of gravitational wave occurrence time in the detection window will not affect the calculation results of CNN.
+Therefore, the significance of this error depends on the width of the detection window.
+To alleviate the problem, we can firstly estimate parameter $t_0$ using a CNN-based scheme with an optimized window width and obtain an initial estimation, then reestimate it using an CNN method with a shorter detection window around the initial estimation.

+When this paper was under review, we became aware of the paper \citep{arXiv:Wang:2019} which conducted an interesting investigation by introducing a novel observation data decomposition method based on theoretical waveforms.
+In principle, the theoretical waveforms in \citet{arXiv:Wang:2019} play a similar role with the wavelet basis in the proposed scheme of this work.
+The theoretical waveforms have attractive physical background, the wavelet packet decomposition has concrete theoretical foundations and widely applications.
+However, it is an interesting topic to study the existence of their different characteristics on the detection completeness of GW events, false alarm rate.

-\textit{Acknowledgments.---} Authors are grateful for valuable suggestions and corrections from Dr. Jin Li.
-X. L. and W. Y. are supported by the National Natural Science Foundation of China (grant No: 61273248, 61075033), the Natural Science Foundation of Guangdong Province (2014A030313425, S2011010003348).
-X. F. is supported by Natural Science Foundation of China under Grants (No. 11633001, No. 11673008) and Newton International Fellowship Alumni Follow on Funding.
+\acknowledgements{ Authors thank H. Gabbard, M. Williams, F. Hayes, \& C. Messenger very much for their enthusiastic discussions and sharing of their experimental code.
+We are grateful for valuable suggestions and corrections from anonymous reviewers, Eric D. Feigelson, Dr. Jin Li and B.S.
+Sathyaprakash.
+X. L. and W. Y. are supported by the National Natural Science Foundation of China (grant Nos 11973022, U1811464), the Natural Science Foundation of Guangdong Province (2020A1515010710), and China Scholarship Council (201706755006), and the Joint Research Fund in Astronomy (U1531242) under cooperative agreement between the National Natural Science Foundation of China (NSFC) and Chinese Academy of Sciences (CAS).
+Xilong Fan is supported by the National Natural Science Foundation of China (grant Nos 11673008,11922303), and Hubei province Natural Science Fund for the Distinguished Young Scholars. }